Culture & Tradition

 In her latest article, Beth shares a fun-filled real-life experience at a local end-of-summer and post-harvest party in her peaceful corner of the Occitanie region .
 These traditional village parties are attended by many…

-If you love France like we do , chances are you have been introduced to pétanque or witnessed locals playing boules under trees in the square of a beau village or an improvised boulodrome on a summer barbecue…
+If you love France as we do , chances are you have been introduced to pétanque or witnessed locals playing boules under trees in the square of a beau village or an improvised boulodrome on a summer barbecue…

 As the curtain falls on the Paris Olympics, the world is left with indelible memories of a spectacular event that seamlessly blended France's cultural heritage with incredible athletic performances.
 The opening ceremony…